 before undertaking any predator control, use local knowledge and results from camera trapping (to indicate whether or not an area is within a wildcat territory) to inform your choice of methods.
-(Where cameras are supported they should be checked at regular intervals over a period of one
+(Where cameras are supported they should be checked at regular intervals over a period of one Rural Payments and Services - © Crown copyright month prior to predator control operations and any cat images downloaded and submitted to Scottish Wildcat Action staff)

-- month prior to predator control operations and any cat images downloaded and submitted to the NatureScot Mammals Advisor) - in any area where there may be known or suspected wildcat populations, use cage trapping to control feral cats rather than shooting or snaring.
+- in any area where there may be known or suspected wildcat populations, use cage trapping to control feral cats rather than shooting or snaring.
 (Lamping may still be used to control foxes as the controller should be able to accurately identify the species before shooting.
 It is unlikely that snares can be set in such a way to select for foxes and avoid catching wildcats where they are present, hence snares should not be used for either feral cats or fox control in this situation) - non-target species, including pet cats, should be immediately released unharmed and any injured wildcat should be immediately transferred to a local vet.
 As a precautionary principle, if you are in doubt about whether the cat you have caught is a Scottish wildcat, let it go - take photos of any trapped cats (wildcats, hybrids or feral cats) as a record of their trapping and of their pelage markings.
 These should show side and top views, including tail and head.
-Send them to the NatureScot Mammals Advisor - send hairs (complete with follicles) or tissues (blood or scat) found in a trap from any trapped wildcats or good-hybrids for genetic testing to the NatureScot Mammals Advisor - pass all new records of wildcat sightings to the NatureScot Mammals Advisor
+Send them to Scottish Wildcat Action staff - send hairs (complete with follicles) or tissues (blood or scat) found in a trap from any trapped wildcats or good-hybrids for genetic testing to Scottish Wildcat Action staff - pass all new records of wildcat sightings to Scottish Wildcat Action staff - pass all new records of feral cats which could be targeted for neutering to Scottish Wildcat Action staff